cunarist/rinf/documentation/docs/state-management.md

 ## 💥 Actor Model

 The actor model is highly recommended for managing asynchronous state in Rust.
-By encapsulating state and behavior within actor structs, which maintain ownership and handle their own async tasks, the actor model provides a scalable and reliable way to manage complex state interactions.
+By encapsulating state and behavior within actor structs, which maintain ownership and handle their own async tasks, the actor model provides a scalable and modular way to manage complex state interactions.

 1. **Encapsulation**: Actors encapsulate state and behavior, allowing for modular and maintainable code.
 2. **Concurrency**: Each actor operates independently, making it easier to handle concurrent tasks without manual synchronization.